imacrayon/alpine-ajax/docs/reference.md

 ## x-target

 Add the `x-target` attribute to forms or links to enable AJAX behavior.
-The value of the `x-target` attribute indicates the `id` of element on the page the form or link should target.
+The value of `x-target` should equal the `id` of an element on the page that the form or link should target.

 Take a look at this comment list, notice the `x-target="comments"` attribute on the `<form>`: